practicajs/practica/docs/blog/prisma-is-different/index.md

 Check GitHub extensions
 Example how Prisma abstratcs - you can insert multiple M2M records (posts & categories in one call) Performance tests
+Error handling
+License: "It allows users to use the software for any purpose, to distribute it, to modify it, and to distribute modified versions of the software under the terms of the license, without concern for royalties"
+Prisma is shooting at 3 important things